Non-reciprocal circular dichroism of axial phonons coupled to ferro-rotational order: RIXS Results

-Figure~\ref{fig:3}(a) presents O $K$-edge XAS results for MnTiO$_3$.
-The spectrum exhibits two broad pre-edge features separated by 2.3~eV, which we denote as A and B. Our DFT+$U$ calculations shown in supplementary Fig. S2 reveal that the first peak (A) corresponds to transitions from the $1s$ state to $2p$ states hybridized with Ti $t_{2g}$ states, while the second peak (B) corresponds to transitions to states hybridized with Ti $e_g$ or Mn $t_{2g}$ states, consistent with previous results \cite{ali2024}.
+Figure~\ref{fig:3}(a) shows O $K$-edge XAS results for MnTiO$_3$.
+The spectrum exhibits two broad pre-edge features separated by 2.3~eV, which we denote as A and B. Our DFT+$U$ calculations shown in Fig. S2 in the Supplemental Material reveal that the first peak (A) corresponds to transitions from the $1s$ state to $2p$ states hybridized with Ti $t_{2g}$ states, while the second peak (B) corresponds to transitions to states hybridized with Ti $e_g$ or Mn $t_{2g}$ states, consistent with previous results \cite{ali2024}.
 Figure~\ref{fig:3}(b) plots the RIXS spectra at O $K$-edge with incident photons tuned to these two XAS peaks.
 When the incident photon energy is set to peak A, two phonon excitations appear at $\Omega \approx 34$ and 90 meV, along with overtones of the 90-meV phonon.
 Notably, the 90 meV mode is also present for incident energies tuned to the B peak, whereas the 34-meV phonon excitation is absent.
 This behavior indicates that excitation of the lower-energy mode is orbital-selective in nature~\cite{Lee2013role} and is excited only in conjunction with excitations into the Ti $t_{2g}$ states.
-To further examine these phonon excitations, Fig.~\ref{fig:3}(c) plots a RIXS intensity map plotted as a function of energy loss and incident X-ray energy within a selected energy window covering peak A in the XAS.
-For comparison, Fig.~\ref{fig:3}(d) shows a corresponding modeled spectra obtained from fitting RIXS data at the A resonance with a multi-mode atomic model~\cite{Geondzhian2020generalization} (see Methods and Discussion).
+To further examine these phonon excitations, Fig.~\ref{fig:3}(c) plots a RIXS intensity map plotted as a function of incident X-ray energy within a selected energy window covering peak A in the XAS.
+For comparison, Fig.~\ref{fig:3}(d) shows a corresponding modeled spectra obtained from fitting RIXS data at the A resonance with a multi-mode atomic model~\cite{Geondzhian2020generalization} (see the Supplemental Material).